Could you afford to keep up your rent payments with no income ?

 Welfare reforms have been well documented and those changes are likely to impact renters who find themselves at the mercy of the state.
 There’s a few things that might impact access to benefits.
 Firstly, the benefits cap, recently introduced, sets a limit of £20,000 for households outside of London3.
 Then there’s means testing and the introduction of Universal Credit.
 Most benefits are now means tested so if there’s any savings the state will expect people to live on them.
 There is of course the bedroom tax so for a couple renting a two bedroom property, any housing benefit will be reduced because they only need one bedroom.
 The picture is further complicated by age; if under age 35 they will be given housing support based on the cost of shared accommodation, so they’ll get the price of a room, not a property.
 And the rates for support are set at the 30th percentile which means they are based on below average rental costs in any area4.
 So basically anyone renting who suffers an interruption to income is likely to struggle to pay the rent should their income be interrupted.
 That can be particularly problematic if tied into a lease agreement.

 No-one likes to give up their independence to move back in with the parents, and it’s not always possible anyway so why not speak to us regarding your protection needs, were you will receive expert advice, from a professional you now know and trust.

-If you would like to discuss how to protect your income why not contact us on 0161 702 0301 or click here and will contact you.
+If you would like to discuss how to protect your income why not contact us on 0161 702 0301.